2. Transgender patients

 • In 2006, the Canadian Contraception Study among sexually active women aged 15-49 found that 65% respondents who were sexually active and not trying to conceive reported always using contraception.
 15% were using no contraception.
 The remaining 20% reported inconsistent use.

-• In 2014, 81,897 abortions were reported to the Canadian Institute for Health Information, with slightly more being performed in clinics than in hospital.
+• In 2014, 81,897 abortions were reported to the Canadian Institute for Health Information; slightly more were performed in clinics than in hospital.
 However, as clinic reporting is not mandated and is voluntary, this information may be incomplete.
 Specifically, it is known for 2014 that the clinic data for New Brunswick are absent and data from British Columbia are incomplete.

 • A wide range of women undergo abortions.
 About 50% are under 25; 64% are single, and 45% have children.